No tuition fees

 Read more about this and all other insurance on “How to Germany”: www.howtogermany.com/pages/insurance.html

-Generally, Berlin is not a particularly expensive city.
-However, Berlin is still very popular, prices are rising and housing has become much more costly and hard to come by over the past few years.
-Master’s students should calculate at least 800 euro per month for housing, subsistence, the university's administrative fees (once a semester; they include public transport, see above), and insurances.
+Berlin is very popular, and as a result prices are rising and housing has become much more costly and hard to come by over the past few years.
+Master’s students should calculate at least 1,000 Euro per month for housing, subsistence, the university's administrative fees (once a semester; they include public transport, see above), and insurances.